Solome Bossa: Career

 Bossa was a lecturer at the Law Development Centre of Uganda from 1981 until 1997.
 She was a legal practitioner from 1988 until 1997, representing indigent women and expanding legal aid, including serving as president of the Uganda Law Society.

 She served as Judge at the Uganda High Court from 1997 until 2013.
 Bossa was a member of the East African Court of Justice for five years, from 2001 until 2006.
 She was a member of the International Criminal Tribunal for Rwanda (UNICTR) from 2003 until 2013.
 Bossa was a judge on the East African Court of Justice from 2001 until 2006 and on the International Criminal Tribunal for Rwanda from 2003 until 2013.
 She was appointed to the Ugandan Constitutional Court in 2013.
 In 2014, Bossa was elected Judge of the African Court on Human and Peoples’ Rights, for a six-year term.

 In 2014, Bossa was one of the judges who annulled Uganda's Anti-Homosexuality Act for not being passed with the required quorum.
 She received death threats on social media.

 In 2017, Bossa became a nominee for the International Criminal Court and was elected later that year.

+US Sanctions

+In June 2025, she was among the 4 judges of the International Criminal Court who were sanctioned by the Trump administration.
+She along with her colleague, judge Ibanez Carranza, was targeted for being one of the 5 judges of the Appeals chamber that in 2020 authorized the ICC Prosecutor to continue investigating the situation in Afghanistan, including US and NATO personnel - the move which was opposed by the US.